Djongov/ARM-templates/README.md

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FDjongov%2FARM-templates%2Fmaster%2Fase-base-resources-lab.json" target="_blank"><img src="https://azuredeploy.net/deploybutton.png"/>
 </a></br>
 ## Deploy a full ILB ASEv2 Environment lab
 This template will deploy a VNET, VM, Private DNS Zone and an App Service Environment V2 (appserviceenvironment.net).
-The only thing you need to do after that is configure your Private DNS Zone and deploy App Serivce Plan to get you going.<br>
+The only thing you need to do after that is just start using your ASE by deploying an App Service plan and Web Apps afterwards.<br>
 - VNET with a name ILB-ASE-VNET<br>
 2 Subnets called "ILB-ASE-SUBNET" with prefix 10.0.0.0.24 and another subnet called "VM-SUBNET" with prefix 10.0.1.0/24<br>
 - VM with the size of Standard_B4ms with 127 GB Standard HDD disk<br> and Windows Server 2019 image.<br>